 What is “ADT” and why is it used in treating Prostate Cancer?

 ADT stands for Androgen Deprivation Therapy, a form of hormone therapy used to treat PCa.
-Traveling mainly through the bloodstream, hormones are chemical substances that act like messengers to control how cells and organs do their work.
-Examples of hormones are testosterone, cortisol, and insulin.

 If your doctor recommends a hormone therapy treatment such as ADT for your PCa, this will involve medication to reduce testosterone levels.
-Made in the testes and adrenal gland, testosterone is one of several male hormones known as androgens, which are important for a healthy prostate and other bodily functions.
+Made in the testes and adrenal glands, testosterone is one of several male hormones known as androgens, which are important for a healthy prostate and other bodily functions.
 Unfortunately, testosterone can also help prostate cancer cells grow and spread and may need to be suppressed.
-Treatment for prostate cancer known as “deprivation” slows or stops the body from making testosterone or blocks it from working.
-Depriving your body of androgens may cause prostate tumors to shrink or grow more slowly which is a positive benefit for men with PCa.
-For some patients, ADT may be the only treatment needed; for other patients, it may be added to support additional treatments such radiation.
+Treatment for prostate cancer, known as “deprivation,” slows or stops the body from making testosterone or blocks it from working.

 Different types of ADT